 Made-in-China

 This Chinese B2B marketplace specializes in the trade of industrial equipment, auto parts, building materials, household goods, recreation and sports.
-As the name suggests, Made-in-China presents exclusively to Chinese manufacturers, and the platform acts as an intermediary between Chinese sellers (large importers, factories, trading companies) and foreign buyers.
+As the name suggests, Made-in-China presents exclusively to Chinese manufacturers, and the platform acts as an intermediary between Chinese sellers (large importers, factories, and trading companies) and foreign buyers.

 The platform has a simple interface and supports 11 languages, greatly simplifying searching and communicating with suppliers.
 You can search for products by categories, keywords, and—surprisingly—provinces of China.